notarikon-nz/hackmud/npcs.md

 ### Class

-The class of an NPC is determined by what type of upgrades are loaded.
-See System Rating - Class in the README for more information.
+The class of an NPC is determined by what type of upgrades are loaded, and by extension what loot they will drop when breached.

 * wvr: Most of your upgrades are architect class
 * ttl: Most of your upgrades are locks.